 Our textbook is Drafting Contracts: How and Why Lawyers Do What They Do.
-Unless stated otherwise, all readings and drafting assignments are from this book.
+Unless stated otherwise, all readings are from this book.

-The optional drafting assignments are helpful to the learning process and to the quality of your clinic work.
-Students may turn in optional drafting assignments to me for review and comment.
+Occasionally, I may assign drafting exercises from the book.
+Drafting assignments are helpful to the learning process and to the quality of your clinic work.
 Students who put significant effort into these assignments learn the most from the course and generally perform well in the clinic.
 The converse is also true.
-However, you are responsible for all clinic work, which takes priority over any optional drafting assignments.
+However, you are responsible for all clinic work, which takes priority over any drafting assignments.
 It is your responsibility to manage your time efficiently.